ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
-<h3>1.
-React Hooks Best Practices: Write Cleaner, Faster, and Smarter Components - <a href="https://javascript.plainenglish.io/react-hooks-best-practices-write-cleaner-faster-and-smarter-components-e694495ff308?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. ⚛️ Next.js + React 19: What Changes with the React Compiler? - <a href="https://medium.com/@radhikaparashar87/%EF%B8%8F-next-js-react-19-what-changes-with-the-react-compiler-de0334a16280?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SATYAJIT ROUT`**
+✍️ **posted by `Radhika Parashar`**

-<blockquote>“Hooks are the new foundation of React — but only when used right.”
+<blockquote>The frontend ecosystem is evolving — and with the release of React 19, one of the most transformative changes is the introduction of the…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Building a Pet Adoption Platform Using Next.js, Graph QL and Clerk - <a href="https://medium.com/@bashorundolapo/building-a-pet-adoption-platform-using-next-js-graph-ql-and-clerk-4501c3af89d9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Recreating React’s useReducer in Plain JavaScript – React under the Hood - <a href="https://medium.com/@sriramhssagar/recreating-reacts-usereducer-in-plain-javascript-react-under-the-hood-450f449e4146?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bashorun Dolapo`**
+✍️ **posted by `Sriram H S`**

-<blockquote>Hey there, fellow developers and pet enthusiasts!
+<blockquote>If you’ve ever used React’s useReducer, you know it’s a powerful alternative to useState, especially when your state logic gets complex…
 Continue reading on Medium »</blockquote>

-<h3>3.
-The Problem You Didn’t Think You Have: Why JSX is Broken - <a href="https://medium.com/@resti.guay/the-problem-you-didnt-think-you-have-why-jsx-is-broken-d047bef619f2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. useOptimistic: Making React Apps Feel Lightning Fast (React 19 Feature) - <a href="https://javascript.plainenglish.io/useoptimistic-making-react-apps-feel-lightning-fast-react-19-feature-2ef8b158caba?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Resti Guay`**
+✍️ **posted by `Nilupul Perera`**

-<blockquote>By the creator of Juris.JS Framework
+<blockquote>“Fast” isn’t just about data fetching anymore.
+It’s about perceived speed — and React 19’s useOptimistic delivers exactly that.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-React’s Evolving Vision: Dispelling Misconceptions and Navigating the Framework Frontier - <a href="https://medium.com/bofoss/reacts-evolving-vision-dispelling-misconceptions-and-navigating-the-framework-frontier-49cc907c4c31?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Make createBrowserRouter Work in Node/Apache/Static Hosts - <a href="https://javascript.plainenglish.io/make-createbrowserrouter-work-in-node-apache-static-hosts-d1eb74e61691?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mandy Sidana`**
+✍️ **posted by `Partha Roy`**

-<blockquote>The landscape of web development, particularly within the React ecosystem, has undergone a palpable shift, generating considerable…
+<blockquote>Learn how to configure React Router’s createBrowserRouter in Node Express, Apache, or static hosting.
-Continue reading on bofoss »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Building My Own React Component Library — Part 2: Crafting the Perfect Modal with Portals - <a href="https://javascript.plainenglish.io/building-my-own-react-component-library-part-2-crafting-the-perfect-modal-with-portals-42bd15eb19db?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The React Component Patterns I Actually Use in Production - <a href="https://imrankhani.medium.com/the-react-component-patterns-i-actually-use-in-production-624a5bb1a98e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akshat!404`**
+✍️ **posted by `Imran Khan`**

-<blockquote>Today, we’re diving deeper — crafting a fully accessible, customizable Modal component that leverages our Portal foundation.
+<blockquote>Every dev has strong opinions about how to structure React components.
+You’ve seen the Twitter threads, the Medium posts, the arguments…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Why Did the Variable Cross the Road?
-To Find Its Scope! - <a href="https://medium.com/@kkduniya/why-did-the-variable-cross-the-road-to-find-its-scope-ffd9176161f9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Underrated React Libraries That Saved My 2025 Projects - <a href="https://imrankhani.medium.com/10-underrated-react-libraries-that-saved-my-2025-projects-f5afa4e2852c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `kkduniya  solutions`**
+✍️ **posted by `Imran Khan`**

-<blockquote>Have you ever lost your pen and found it in your pocket the whole time?
- That’s kind of what JavaScript scope feels like.
+<blockquote>I’ve shipped five production React and Next.js apps this year — ranging from SaaS dashboards to content-heavy marketing sites.
+Deadlines…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Don’t Make These 4 Common useState Errors in React!  - <a href="https://medium.com/codetodeploy/dont-make-these-4-common-usestate-errors-in-react-97fcb1317957?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `StackSnacker`**

-<blockquote>While coding with React, effective state management is the key to having fast and stable applications.
-There are, nonetheless, some common…
-Continue reading on CodeToDeploy »</blockquote>

-<h3>8.
-React vs React Native: Which One Should You Choose? - <a href="https://technource.medium.com/react-vs-react-native-which-one-should-you-choose-040226bae0bc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 Advanced React Performance Patterns Every Developer Should Master - <a href="https://osmangonirabbi.medium.com/7-advanced-react-performance-patterns-every-developer-should-master-ae694b034611?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Technource Pvt Ltd`**
+✍️ **posted by `MD Osman Goni Rabbi`**

-<blockquote>“We’re changing the world with technology” — Bill Gates
+<blockquote>Ever felt like your React app is slowing down for no good reason?
+You’re not alone.
+As React apps scale and become more dynamic…
 Continue reading on Medium »</blockquote>

-<h3>9.
-My Journey from Beginner to 1 Year in Frontend: Lessons & Tips for New Devs - <a href="https://medium.com/@prathvikashetty343/my-journey-from-beginner-to-1-year-in-frontend-lessons-tips-for-new-devs-897fb4d79d77?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prathvika Shetty`**

-<blockquote>Frontend Developer at Codewave
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Building a Pet Adoption Platform Using Next.js, Graph QL and Clerk - <a href="https://medium.com/@bashorundolapo/building-a-pet-adoption-platform-using-next-js-graph-ql-and-clerk-4501c3af89d9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How do I use getServerSideProps with an External API? - <a href="https://medium.com/x-periment-asteroid/how-do-i-use-getserversideprops-with-an-external-api-8f47487b3e28?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bashorun Dolapo`**
+✍️ **posted by `Bits Kingdom`**

-<blockquote>Hey there, fellow developers and pet enthusiasts!
+<blockquote>Chapter 5: A practical guide with patterns and examples
-Continue reading on Medium »</blockquote>
+Continue reading on X-periment Asteroid »</blockquote>

 <h3>2.
-Dynamic Routing in Next.js — Build Pages That Grow With Your App ⚙️ - <a href="https://medium.com/@TheblogStacker/dynamic-routing-in-next-js-build-pages-that-grow-with-your-app-%EF%B8%8F-13a629e108ba?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Copy-Pasting globalThis.prisma: Hot Reload in Node.js vs Next.js Explained - <a href="https://medium.com/@simarpalsingh13/stop-copy-pasting-globalthis-prisma-hot-reload-in-node-js-vs-next-js-explained-e664ec6ced23?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**
+✍️ **posted by `Simarpal Singh`**

-<blockquote>“The more flexible your routes, the more scalable your app.”
+<blockquote>Not every backend needs the global Prisma singleton.
+Here’s when you do — and when you’re just overengineering.
 Continue reading on Medium »</blockquote>

-<h3>3.
-Next.js Tutorial: How to Use Server and Client Components - <a href="https://javascript.plainenglish.io/next-js-tutorial-how-to-use-server-and-client-components-b77e892c5965?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. ⚛️ React in 2025: It’s Complicated, But I’m Still in Love - <a href="https://medium.com/@max7up/%EF%B8%8F-react-in-2025-its-complicated-but-i-m-still-in-love-7a025ab6ddb1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nithidol Vacharotayan`**
+✍️ **posted by `max7up`**

-<blockquote>Next.js is a robust React framework that supports both server-side and client-side rendering.
-With the release of Next.js 13, developers…
+<blockquote>You ever been in a long-term relationship where your partner changes just enough to keep you interested, but not enough to avoid confusing…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Here’s how OpenAI Token count is computed in Tiktokenizer — Part 2 - <a href="https://medium.com/@ramunarasinga/heres-how-openai-token-count-is-computed-in-tiktokenizer-part-2-41c4739ca64f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Handling Forms in Next.js with React Hook Form, Zod, and Server Actions. - <a href="https://medium.com/@techwithtwin/handling-forms-in-next-js-with-react-hook-form-zod-and-server-actions-e148d4dc6dc1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ramu Narasinga`**
+✍️ **posted by `TechWithTwin`**

-<blockquote>In this arcticle, we will review how OpenAI Token count is computed in Tiktokenizer.
-We will look at:
+<blockquote>Working with forms in modern React applications can be very frustrating if you’re not using the right tools.
+Luckily, React Hook Form…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Image Optimization in Next.js — Speed Up Your App Without Lifting a Finger ⚡ - <a href="https://medium.com/@theHackHabitual/image-optimization-in-next-js-speed-up-your-app-without-lifting-a-finger-16bf4c0e395f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 5 Mistakes Developers Make with the Next.js App Router (And How to Avoid Them) - <a href="https://imrankhani.medium.com/top-5-mistakes-developers-make-with-the-next-js-app-router-and-how-to-avoid-them-3587497a351f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Hack Habitual`**
+✍️ **posted by `Imran Khan`**

-<blockquote>“The slowest thing in your app might not be your code — it’s your images.”
+<blockquote>Next.js 13+ introduced the App Router — a powerful but opinionated shift from the Pages Router we all got used to.
+And while it unlocks…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Next.js 15 Just Flipped the Frontend Game, Why Everyone’s Rewriting Their Sites - <a href="https://medium.com/@CodeOps/next-js-15-just-flipped-the-frontend-game-why-everyones-rewriting-their-sites-73d4e3e18600?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Here’s how OpenAI Token count is computed in Tiktokenizer — Part 3 - <a href="https://medium.com/@ramunarasinga/heres-how-openai-token-count-is-computed-in-tiktokenizer-part-3-b54c882ff640?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeOps`**
+✍️ **posted by `Ramu Narasinga`**

-<blockquote>Next.js 15 dropped in October 2024, and it’s causing unprecedented migration waves across development teams.
+<blockquote>In this article, we will review how OpenAI Token count is computed in Tiktokenizer — Part 3.
+We will look at:
 Continue reading on Medium »</blockquote>

 <h3>7.
-Di era digital saat ini, memiliki portofolio online bukan lagi sekadar pelengkap, melainkan… - <a href="https://medium.com/@marshelinda03/di-era-digital-saat-ini-memiliki-portofolio-online-bukan-lagi-sekadar-pelengkap-melainkan-291e40645537?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Breaking Up with Next.js: How Vite Saved Our Frontend Embedding Workflow - <a href="https://medium.com/@topofgr/breaking-up-with-next-js-how-vite-saved-our-frontend-embedding-workflow-f8db40e1276f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marshelinda`**
+✍️ **posted by `Franco Galeano Roca`**

-<blockquote>Saya mencoba membuat website portofolio pribadi yang saya rancang dan kembangkan sendiri, mulai dari tahap perencanaan desain hingga…
+<blockquote>At Metria, when we began offering white-label solutions to clients, we quickly discovered limitations in our Next.js frontend architecture…
 Continue reading on Medium »</blockquote>

 <h3>8.
-Next.js + React Context: Harici Kütüphanesiz Dinamik Dil Desteği - <a href="https://medium.com/@handememikoglu/next-js-react-context-harici-k%C3%BCt%C3%BCphanesiz-dinamik-dil-deste%C4%9Fi-52aeba7c8020?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Lessons from Building a Real-Time QR Code Ticketing System with React Native and Next.js - <a href="https://medium.com/@devrmichael/lessons-from-building-a-real-time-qr-code-ticketing-system-with-react-native-and-next-js-48bbcc26edfa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Handememikoglu`**

-<blockquote>React uygulamalarında dil desteği eklemek için i18next gibi kütüphaneler popüler olsa da, küçük projelerde Context API ile kendi i18n…
-Continue reading on Medium »</blockquote>

-<h3>9.
-My Journey from Beginner to 1 Year in Frontend: Lessons & Tips for New Devs - <a href="https://medium.com/@prathvikashetty343/my-journey-from-beginner-to-1-year-in-frontend-lessons-tips-for-new-devs-897fb4d79d77?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prathvika Shetty`**
+✍️ **posted by `Michael Siddiqi`**

-<blockquote>Frontend Developer at Codewave
+<blockquote>Real-time features can make or break the user experience.
+Done well, they feel invisible.. things just work.
+Done poorly, they introduce…
 Continue reading on Medium »</blockquote>

 <br/>